ks63154304/MyCPU/README.md

 ## Desctiption

-The most content is written [here](https://hackmd.io/KHpg4bPYSPet9Xtrtkqt-g?view).
-This project is in progress, so maybe somewhere have trouble.
+The most content of the introduction is written [here](https://hackmd.io/KHpg4bPYSPet9Xtrtkqt-g?view).
+This project is in progress, so somewhere maybe have trouble.

 ## How to run

-compile a `c` program and test it.
+Compile a simple `c` program and test it.
 ```bash
 make sbtrun TEST_C_FILE=./c/src/ctest.c
 ```